 The provision of public transport is more limited than in urban environments and its use is not practicable for the majority of the working population so most occupants of new dwellings will be car owner.
 Accordingly any new dwelling should adhere to the highest parking standards in the prevailing Bucks CC or other applicable guidance.
-Car spaces should be provided on driveways adjoining a new dwelling, with car parks for multiple users restricted to terraced houses and flats and maisonettes or their combination and be of a permeable surface finish that mitigates surface water run off risk.
-Garages should be treated as a car parking space only if large enough both to accommodate car(s) and to provide general storage unless appropriate storage is provided elsewhere within the curtilage.
+Car spaces should be provided on driveways within the dwelling plot, with car parks for multiple users restricted to terraced houses and flats and maisonettes or their combination and be of a permeable surface finish that mitigates surface water run off risk.
+Garages should be treated as a car parking space only if they meet the minimum size in the Buckinghamshire County Council Parking Guidance (or any successor document).

 Each new dwelling should provide facilities for secure cycle storage